 As Pulau Labengki is an up and coming destination in Indonesia there is very limited information about these islands, in fact, this article may be the first detailed blog post you will find that is written in English.

-On Little Labengki Island the only power source comes from a generator that is only switched on from 6pm-10pm, so if you need to charge camera batteries, phones and accessories, this is the only chance you will get.
+On Little Labengki, the only power source comes from a generator that is only switched on from 6 pm-10 pm, so if you need to charge camera batteries, phones, and accessories, this is the only chance you will get.

-The population of Little Labengki Island is 470 and it is inhabited by the local Bajo people, said to be the toughest fisherman in all of Indonesia.
+The population is 470 and it’s inhabited by the local Bajo people, said to be the toughest fisherman in all of Indonesia.
 They are also very welcoming and friendly to new visitors.